UTPB-COSC/UTPB-COSC-4490-Project3/README.md

 ### **Procedural Levels**:
 - Each game reset generates a new level layout with dynamic obstacles and enemy patrol areas.

+### UDP Multiplayer Mode

+#### Overview
+The game includes a **UDP-based multiplayer mode**, allowing players to interact and compete in real-time.
+A client-server architecture is used, where the server manages game state and synchronizes player actions.

+#### How It Works
+- **Server**:
+  - Listens on port **9876** for incoming messages.
+  - Receives player actions (e.g., movements, firing projectiles).
+  - Broadcasts updated game state to all connected clients.
+- **Client**:
+  - Sends player actions to the server (e.g., movement or attack commands).
+  - Receives game state updates from the server and reflects changes in the local game environment.

+#### Running the Multiplayer Mode
+1. **Start the Server**:
+   - Run the `GameServer` class to initialize the server:
+     ```bash
+     java GameServer
+     ```
+   - The server will log all incoming player actions and broadcast updates.

+2. **Start the Client**:
+   - Run the `PirateBattleshipGame` class to start the game as a client.
+   - The game client will:
+     - Send player movements and actions to the server.
+     - Display game updates based on server responses.

+#### Benefits
+- Enables real-time interaction between multiple players.
+- Synchronizes game state across clients for consistent gameplay.
+- Introduces competitive and cooperative multiplayer possibilities.

 ### **Debugging Enhancements**:
 - Enhanced debug mode with hitboxes for projectiles and improved performance stats.